Sewer mining: Australia

 Most of sewer mining cases are realised in Australia and involve residential non-drinking uses.
 More specifically, in Sydney Olympic Park, a large scale sewer mining unit has been installed for using recycled water for irrigational purposes.
-The retrieved water is being produced in such quantities that substitutes more than 50% of the potable water that would be sustaining green sited in the Sydney Olympic Park and the Newington Estate.
+The retrieved water is being produced in such quantities that substitutes more than 50% of the potable water that would be sustaining green sites in the Sydney Olympic Park and the Newington Estate.
 Another realisation of sewer mining takes place in Pennant Hills Golf Club, where the recycling scheme produced up to 100 million litres of reclaimed water that is used for irrigating the golf course.
 In this case, the nutrients from the sewage are used as fertilizer on the golf course rather than being removed in a sewage treatment plant.

 Greece

-In Greece, an example that applies sewer mining as a decentralised wastewater treatment method is the DESSIN Athen's pilot plant, which is implemented under the European Union Seventh Framework Programme.
+In Greece, an example that applies sewer mining as a decentralised wastewater treatment method is the DESSIN Athens pilot plant, which is implemented under the European Union Seventh Framework Programme.
 The Athens demonstration site pumps municipal sewage directly from the central sewage network and treats it by the use of a membrane bioreactor, while a reverse osmosis unit assures that the water quality lies within the legislation limits.
 The treated effluent is used to irrigate a nearby area of 50 square meters.